Get on the ladder: engineering

 Who works in Engineering?

-- Civil engineers design and build infrastructures like bridges, roads or buildings
+- Civil engineers design and build infrastructures like bridges, roads, or buildings.

 What skills will you need to demonstrate?

-Employers in the Engineering sector will often look for:
+Employers in the engineering sector will often look for:

 How can you get experience?